Foods that make your vagina happy and healthy (yes, really)

 Sweet potatoes.
 Their vitamin A contributes to healthy vaginal and uterine walls and helps us produce the hormones we need to stay vibrant and energized.

-- Soy.
+Soy.
 The phytoestrogens in soy help keep your vagina lubricated, but don’t go for the overly processed stuff like soy burgers or nuggets.
 Stick with edamame, tofu, tempeh, and miso.

-- Almonds and pumpkin seeds.
+Almonds and pumpkin seeds.
 They’re high in zinc, which can normalize your menstrual cycle and regulate hormones.
 Zinc can also boost your immune system and your mood.

-- Hot chilies.
+Hot chilies.
 They contain capsaicin, which improves blood circulation and stimulates nerve endings.
 That’s good for arousal.

-- Dark chocolate.
-The high-flavonoid kind is a great source of antioxidants and women who eat at least a square a day report increased desire and better overall sexual function.
+Dark chocolate.
+The high-flavonoid kind is a great source of antioxidants and people who eat at least a square a day report increased desire and better overall sexual function.
 Bon Appétit adds, “Chocolate is also rich in magnesium (which soothes nerves), methylxanthines (boosts libido) and phenylalanine, an amino acid that produces dopamine (the feel-good chemical).”